The liver is a metabolically complex organ. Hepatocytes (liver parenchymal cells) perform the liver’s metabolic functions:

 Because conjugated bilirubin is excreted in urine and unconjugated bilirubin is not, only conjugated hyperbilirubinemia (eg, due to hepatocellular or cholestatic jaundice) causes bilirubinuria.

 Liver disorders can result from a wide variety of insults, including infections, drugs, toxins, ischemia, and autoimmune disorders.
 Occasionally, liver disorders occur postoperatively Postoperative Liver Dysfunction Mild liver dysfunction sometimes occurs after major surgery even in the absence of preexisting liver disorders.
 This dysfunction usually results from hepatic ischemia or poorly understood effects... read more .
 Most liver disorders cause some degree of hepatocellular injury and necrosis, resulting in various abnormal laboratory test results and, sometimes, symptoms.
 Symptoms may be due to liver disease itself (eg, jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
 Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more due to acute hepatitis) or to complications of liver disease (eg, acute gastrointestinal bleeding due to cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more and portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more ).
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more ).

 Despite necrosis, the liver can regenerate itself.
 Even extensive necrosis can resolve completely (eg, in acute viral hepatitis).
 Incomplete regeneration and fibrosis Hepatic Fibrosis Hepatic fibrosis is overly exuberant wound healing in which excessive connective tissue builds up in the liver.
 The extracellular matrix is overproduced, degraded deficiently, or both.
 The trigger... read more , however, may result from injury that bridges entire lobules or from less pronounced but ongoing damage.